christophersbarrett/mulberry-wiki/Upgrading-to-new-PhoneGap-versions.md

         - Summary -> iOS Application Target -> Devices - iPhone
         - Summary -> iOS Application Target -> Deployment Target - 4.0
         - Build Settings -> Build Options -> Compiler for C/C++/Objective-C -> Apple LLVM compiler - 3.0
+    - remove icon-72.png (reference only) from the Toura/Resources/Icons folder
 - now update the ipad xcode project (Toura-iPad.xcodeproj)
     - Create a new project in /tmp called "Toura-iPad" using the PhoneGap template
         - do not use automatic reference counting